sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 ### You will learn
-This tutorial will cover your first steps when developing applications for SCP Cloud Foundry using SAP Cloud SDK.
+This tutorial will cover your first steps when developing applications for SAP Cloud Platfrom (SCP) Cloud Foundry using SAP Cloud SDK.
 You will create an account for SCP Cloud Foundry and setup the Cloud Foundry command line interface for deploying and managing Cloud Foundry applications.
 Then you will generate your first project using the SAP Cloud SDK Maven archetype and deploy your first application to SCP Cloud Foundry.

 ---